AdaCore/spark2014/docs/ug/en/source/loop.rst

 Fortunately, many loops fall into some broad categories for which the loop invariant is known.
-In the following sections, we describe these common patterns of loops and their loop invariant, which involve in general iterating over the content of a collection (either an array or a container from the :ref:`Formal Containers Library`).
+In the following sections, we describe these common patterns of loops and their loop invariant, which involve in general iterating over the content of a collection (either an array, a container from the :ref:`Formal Containers Library`, or a pointer-based linked list).

 .. index:: Loop_Invariant; initialization loops